Connect with others who understand.

 Rashes From Radiation Therapy

-As many as 95 percent of people who undergo radiation, also known as radiotherapy, experience changes in their skin, known as radiation dermatitis.
+As many as 95 percent of people who undergo radiation (also called radiotherapy) experience skin problems known as radiation dermatitis.
 Radiation exposure can cause inflammation at the site of treatment due to reactions in skin tissue and the skin barrier.

-Radiation dermatitis that appears within 24 hours of treatment is usually caused by a dilation (narrowing) in blood vessels in the skin and often goes away in a few days.
-More sustained reactions may occur if exposure to radiation has affected hair follicles and deeper layers of the skin.
-Acute reactions may appear weeks or months after treatment due to higher doses of radiation that cause deeper skin injuries.
+Radiation dermatitis that appears within 24 hours of treatment is usually caused by a narrowing in blood vessels in the skin and often goes away in a few days.
+Longer-lasting reactions may occur if exposure to radiation has affected hair follicles and deeper layers of the skin.
+Skin reactions may also be delayed — appearing weeks or months after treatment due to higher doses of radiation that cause deeper skin injuries.

-In rare cases, chronic radiation dermatitis may develop months or years after treatment when skin tissue does not heal.
+In rare cases, chronic radiation dermatitis may develop months or years after treatment when skin tissue doesn’t heal properly.
 Skin folds can increase the risk for acute reactions because they trap moisture, which can absorb more radiation.

 Rashes From Chemotherapy and Targeted Therapy